Daniël Krutzen

-Daniël Nicolas Maria Johanes Krutzen (born 19 September 1996) is a Dutch professional footballer plays as a defender for Phoenix Rising FC of the USL Championship.
+Daniël Nicolas Maria Johanes Krutzen (born 19 September 1996) is a Dutch former professional footballer who played as a defender.

 Early life

 Born in Brunssum, Netherlands, Krutzen was raised in Lanaken, Belgium.
 Krutzen began his youth career with K. Lanaken VV.
 In 2003, he joined the Genk youth academy.
 In 2014, he signed a professional contract with Genk.
 In 2016, he was released by Genk.

 College career

 In 2016, Krutzen moved to the United States to attend the University at Albany, SUNY, where he played for the men's soccer team.
-He scored his first collegiate goal on September 17, 2016, in a 1–0 victory over the Rhode Island Rams.
+He scored his first collegiate goal on 17 September 2016, in a 1–0 victory over the Rhode Island Rams.
 In his second season in 2017, he led the America East Conference with seven assists, en route to being named an America East First Team All-Star, All-East First Team All-Star, All-America Third-Team, Scholar All-America First Team, Scholar All-East America East All-Academic.
-On October 9, 2018, he set a school record, recording four assists in a single game in a 6–2 victory over the American Eagles.
+On 9 October 2018, he set a school record, recording four assists in a single game in a 6–2 victory over the American Eagles.
 In 2018, he was named to America East Fall Scholar-Athlete, SUNY Presidential Scholar-Athlete, USC Scholar All-America Second Team, Senior CLASS Second Team, USC Scholar All-East First Team, USC All-Northeast Second Team, and an America East All-Academic.